danielNevin/Odin-NotReddit/README.md

 - Once posted, Users can edit the text of their post and if they desire, can also delete the post from the Firestore completely.

+If you want to have a look, just press the Github-pages button to the right of this README to do so.

 **Disclaimer: NotReddit does not aim to compete against Reddit in any form and was only built for educational purposes**